Blue Owl Technology Finance (OTF)

 Share Issuance

-- In March 2025, Blue Owl Technology Finance completed a merger with Blue Owl Technology Finance Corp.
-II (OTF II), where OTF II shareholders received 0.9113 shares of OTF common stock for each OTF II share, along with cash for fractional shares.
+- In March 2025, Blue Owl Technology Finance completed its merger with Blue Owl Technology Finance Corp.
+II, where OTF II shareholders received 0.9113 shares of OTF common stock for each OTF II share, significantly increasing OTF's outstanding shares, with former OTF II shareholders holding approximately 54% of the combined entity.

 Outbound Investments